Darwin-River/Robotics/README.md

 # Welcome
 This is the digital workshop for Tournament Robotics.
+Please feel free to browse the content.

 My goal in creating this is to publish games in which players build and program robots that compete with one another in a well defined challenge.